Common Weeds in Minnesota

 Learn more watering tips for a healthy, weed-resistant lawn.

 Other Practices for Controlling Weeds

-In addition to cultural practices, these lawn maintenance techniques – practiced on a regular basis – help keep weeds to a minimum and maximize the percentage of turfgrass in your yard:
+In addition to proper mowing and watering, these lawn maintenance techniques – performed on a regular basis – help keep lawn weeds to a minimum and will maximize the percentage of turfgrass in your yard:

 Contact Us for Weed Control

-Rainbow LawnCare’s weed control programs prevent these weeds from becoming a problem.
-If you have a weed problem and you’re in our service area, Rainbow has effective treatments to eliminate the problem.
-Contact us today!
+Rainbow Lawncare’s Weed Control Service programs prevent weeds from becoming a problem.
+If you have concerns about weeds, and you’re in our service area, Rainbow has effective treatments to control them.